lynnandtonic/a-single-div/README.md

 This is a fun, little project to see how much can be accomplished with CSS.
 Every drawing consists of a single HTML element (in this case, the beloved div).

+### But, but!

+Yes, this isn't super practical.

+Yes, SVG is an easier and better medium for illustrations.

+Yes, browser support is not broad.

+Yes, it is super fun to do this anyway. ;)

 ### Project Details